 - Medium garlic clove (1) is equal to 1 teaspoon of minced garlic

-- Large garlic clove (1) is equal to 1.5 teaspoons of minced garlic
+- A large garlic clove (1) is equal to 1.5 teaspoons of minced garlic

 Unsure about teaspoon measurements?
 You can alternatively use tablespoon measurements instead.